jinqi-ust/jinqi-ust.github.io/_pages/about.md

     <p>Tel (852) 2358 8238</p>
     <p>Email jinqi@ust.hk</p>

-selected_papers: flase # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: flase # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 announcements:
   enabled: false # includes a list of news items